 In our review of the HomePod Mini, we praised its "seamless fabric mesh" and "classy and alluring" light panel.
 We also took a shine to its sleek styling, which eschews physical buttons in favour of Siri voice controls and AirPlay 2.
 Could the design of the Apple soundbar take its lead from the HomePod Mini?
 We'd have no complaints if that was the case.

-Given the popularity of the baseball-sized HomePod Mini (£99, $99, AU$149) there's every chance Apple could go for a compact design.
+Given the popularity of the baseball-sized HomePod Mini (£99, $99, AU$149) there's every chance Apple could go for a compact design akin to the Sonos Ray.
 Then again, the appetite for ever-increasing TV screen sizes could mean we see a super-sized Apple soundbar, loaded with drivers for a more cinematic sound.

 As yet, there are no leaked images of the Apple soundbar and no clues as to its size, but we'll update you as and when news breaks.